anjalipathania994-cmd/Marketing-Campaign-Analysis/README.md

 - To make my findings easy to digest for management and stakeholders, I connected my database to Power BI and built an interactive dashboard.

-- KPI Cards (The Big Picture): Placed at the top to instantly show Total Budget Spent, Average ROI, Total Leads Generated, and Overall Conversion Rate.
+- **KPI Cards**: Placed at the top to instantly show Total Budget Spent, Average ROI, Total Leads Generated, and Overall Conversion Rate.

-- Bar Charts (Channel Performance): Visually compares Email, Social Media, PPC, and Organic channels so stakeholders can instantly see which channel drives the best ROI.
+- **Bar Charts (Channel Performance)**: Visually compares Email, Social Media, PPC, and Organic channels so stakeholders can instantly see which channel drives the best ROI.

-- Donut Chart (Regional Spend): Shows exactly what percentage of the budget is being allocated to the North, South, East, and West regions.
+- **Donut Chart(Regional Spend)**: Shows exactly what percentage of the budget is being allocated to the North, South, East, and West regions.

-- Line Chart (Monthly Trends): Tracks leads and ROI over time, helping the business understand seasonal peaks (e.g., spikes during the holidays or summer).
+- **Line Chart (Monthly Trends)**: Tracks leads and ROI over time, helping the business understand seasonal peaks (e.g., spikes during the holidays or summer).

-- Matrix Table (Campaign Deep-Dive): A detailed table allowing users to drill down into specific campaign names to see their exact status, budget, and conversion numbers.
+- **Matrix Table (Campaign Deep-Dive)**: A detailed table allowing users to drill down into specific campaign names to see their exact status, budget, and conversion numbers.

 ## 🔍 Insights & Findings